 And this mama needs to be enveloped in this gift today, to press "publish" on these words of blessing about me before I begin again... in fact, maybe that's the best way to begin.

-I learned from the two generation of mothers and daughters before me how to be downright nasty to each other.
+Before you read the following paper written by Emilie for an essay class you should know: I learned from the two generation of mothers and daughters before me how to be downright nasty to each other.
 I was the daughter who rolled her eyes at her mother, spoke like a sailor about her, and gave her a certain finger gesture when she wasn't looking.
 Until a handful of years ago I still felt deep hostility toward her.

 As a result, I was terrified to have daughters.
 I was certain they'd grow to hate me.

 Emilie was born seven weeks early.
 And I wonder if God allowed her to be a preemie so I wouldn't feel threatened by her.
 Because she was so early there were some concerns.
 Concerns which caused me to forget my fear, and plead with God, "Please let me keep her!"
-Sometimes I think the LORD purposely authored it all that way, to reveal to me how desperately and how truly I wanted my daughter
+Sometimes I think the LORD purposely authored it all that way, to reveal to me how desperately and how truly I wanted my daughter.

 Two years later I was pregnant, and afraid to have another girl.
 After the ultrasound tech announced, "Emilie is going to have a playmate!"
 I went home and cried for three days, and sobbed to Michael, "Great!
 Now there will be two girls to hate me."